David-Lor/pydantic-etcd/README.md

 ## Changelog

-- 0.0.1 - Initial release, load from ETCD and watch keys
+- 0.0.1 - Initial version, load from ETCD and watch keys

 ## TODO